-If you would like to re-print any of the information found in this website, please contact us for permission and attribution guidelines.
+If you would like to reprint any of the information found on this website, please contact us for permission and attribution guidelines.
 We also ask that you send us a copy or link.

-- American Institute of Stress (AIS) is a non-profit organization established in 1978 at the request of Hans Selye to serve as a clearinghouse for information on all stress related subjects.
-AIS is the source for all science-based stress management information.
-Founding members included Paul Rosch, Linus Pauling, Alvin Toffler, Bob Hope, Michael DeBakey, Herbert Benson, Ray Rosenman and other prominent physicians, health professionals and lay individuals interested in exploring the multitudinous and varied effects of stress on our health and quality of life.
-The mission of AIS is to improve the health of the community and the world by setting the standard of excellence of stress management in education, research, clinical care and the workplace.
-Diverse and inclusive, The American Institute of Stress educates medical practitioners, scientists, health care professionals and the public; conducts research; and provides information, training and techniques to prevent human illness related to stress.
+- American Institute of Stress (AIS) is a non-profit organization established in 1978 at the request of Hans Selye to serve as a clearinghouse for information on all stress-related subjects.
+AIS is the source of all science-based stress management information.
+Founding members included Paul Rosch, Linus Pauling, Alvin Toffler, Bob Hope, Michael DeBakey, Herbert Benson, Ray Rosenman, and other prominent physicians, health professionals, and lay individuals interested in exploring the multitudinous and varied effects of stress on our health and quality of life.
+The mission of AIS is to improve the health of the community and the world by setting the standard of excellence of stress management in education, research, clinical care, and the workplace.
+Diverse and inclusive, The American Institute of Stress educates medical practitioners, scientists, health care professionals, and the public; conducts research; and provides information, training and techniques to prevent human illness related to stress.

-- The Chairman of the Board of Directors and former President is Paul J. Rosch, M.D., F.A.C.S.
+- The Chairman of the Board of Directors is Tracey B. Kirsch

 - The President is Daniel L. Kirsch, PhD, DAAPM, FAIS